mjazwiecki/terraform-modules-workshop/workshop.md

 ```

 ```
-# Write the provided variables configuration into variables.tf
+# Write the provided variables configuration into terrarform-automation-intro-workshop/variables.tf
 cat <<EOL > variables.tf
 variable "subscription_id" {
   description = "The subscription ID to use"